klmmmv/thesis/chap4.md

 [see @grundlagen]: The analysis and the synthesis.
 While the analytical phase(usually also known as the compiler-frontend) consists of a lexical, syntactic and semantic analysis.
-The second phase (compiler-backend) consists of an intermediate code generator an code optimizer and a final code generator.
+The second phase (compiler-backend) consists of an intermediate code generator a code optimizer and a final code generator.
 The overall structure can be seen in +@fig:compiler

 ![compiler](images/compiler.png){#fig:compiler #id .class width=462px height=345px}

 ![Overview of the Process VM-architecture concerning the technical implementation with Erlang](images/vmarchitektur.png){#fig:vmarchitecture}

+A real world example is the llvm

 Frontend for the architecture
 --------------------------------------------------------------------------------